A Guide to Working as Floor Hand

 Apply to jobs

 Search for available floor hand jobs on industry websites and online job boards.
-With several years of experience on an onshore rig, you may want to apply to positions on an offshore rig that offer higher salaries and greater responsibilities.
+With several years of experience on an onshore rig, you may want to apply for higher salaries positions on an offshore rig and greater responsibilities.

 Frequently Asked Questions: